Disability Resources for Students

 - Within one week of sending your Faculty Notification Letter, meet with your professor to discuss the course requirements as it relates to the accommodation(s) requested.

-- After a Testing Contract is completed and approved, you are responsible for scheduling your exams.
+- After a Testing Agreement is completed you are responsible for scheduling your exams.

-- Exams must be scheduled through myDRS at least 5 business days prior to the exam date.
+- Exams must be scheduled through myDRS at least 5 business days prior, 10 days for Finals, to the exam date.
 DRS strongly recommends that you schedule all of your exams at the beginning of the quarter, once you have received your syllabi with the exam dates.

 - If you will be using approved auxiliary aids that require DRS or faculty coordination (memory aids, interpreting), you must communicate with DRS and/or your professor at least 5 days in advance.